ibm-cloud-docs/cis-cli-plugin/cis-cli-plugin.md

 {: #delete-dns-record-options}

 `DNS_DOMAIN_ID
-:   The ID of DNS domain.
+:   The ID of the DNS domain.
 Required.

 `DNS_RECORD_ID`
 :   The ID of DNS record.
 Required.

 `-i, --instance`
 :   Instance name or ID.
-If not set, the context instance specified by `ibmcloud cis instance-set INSTANCE` will be used.
+If not set, the context instance that is specified by `ibmcloud cis instance-set INSTANCE` will be used.

 #### Examples
 {: #delete-dns-record-examples}